KushBlazingJudah/website/thoughts.md

   The POSIX sh based package manager is really cool but I don't think that the entire package manager should be built in POSIX sh.
 - NixOS is super cool, but also uses several things I hate.
+- I have a love/hate relationship with containers.
+They're super useful yet Docker is such a pain in the ass sometimes.
+  - I've actually gone back and forth about using containers several times now.
+    I'm just happy the tooling is slowly improving now.
+- Cryptocurrencies are cool in concept and nothing more.
+They do more harm than good, but nonetheless I still have a seldom used wallet of my own.
+- The only reason why people need beefy computers to do even menial tasks now is because of the sheer amount of unnecessary complexity in software produced today.
+  I can do 100% of what I do on my Ryzen laptop on a dual-core Celeron with 4GB of RAM at nearly the same speed.
+Same workflow, same configuration, no adaptations.
+- The mobile phone ecosystems are awful on both ends of the spectrum.
+  Why is there so much shovelware?
+Why does it get produced at such an insane rate?

+### The Internet

+- The modern Internet is truly awful.
+The only solution to fixing the Internet involves a jerry can, a lighter, and popcorn.
+- **Social media**: A cancer of today's society, so bad that I can't even come up with a point that makes it seem all that good.
+  Yes, you can talk to people across the globe, but so can thousands of other services.
+  - I'm bending the definition, but it excludes **protocols**, not platforms.
+    IRC/XMPP/Matrix are protocols, Discord/Facebook/YouTube are platforms.
+  - The bad stuff only really stems from people's unhealthy attraction to numbers.
+    I don't care who reads this page, I haven't even looked at the hit number since this site's inception.
+Nobody could be reading this but I'm happy what I'm doing because I don't care about those meaningless numbers.
+  - The commercialization also ruins the fun of social media.
+Nothing is real, and the line between content and advertisements is thinning by the day.
+    There are few real humans on social media anymore, everything else is just machines and NPCs.
+- **Streaming services**: At the end of the day, it costs the same as cable and still has ads.
+What the hell is the point?
+It's literally Cable TV 2.0.
+- Federation solves a lot of problems, but creates many problems.
+  - ActivityPub could be a lot better.
+  - Not everyone has the spare resources to run their own instance.
+    I still do anyway with Tor.
+- The dead Internet theory is real, I believe it.
+Call me insane if you wish.

 ### Programming